OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 app.use(helmet.noSniff());
 ```

 - **[Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy):** Content Security Policy is developed to reduce the risk of attacks like [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) and [Clickjacking](https://owasp.org/www-community/attacks/Clickjacking).
-It allows content from a whitelist you decide.
+It allows content from a list that you decide.
 It has several directives each of which prohibits loading specific type of a content.
 You can refer to [Content Security Policy Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) for detailed explanation of each directive and how to use it.
 You can implement these settings in your application as follows:

 ```JavaScript
 const csp = require('helmet-csp')